hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

 - In general, participant identities *can't* be reused on the same global domain, i.e., without the network being reset/redeployed.

-- Participant identities can be migrated and reused across networks upgrades.
-  See :ref:`sv-participant-identities-restore`.
-  At the moment, you will need to do so for preserving coin balances across network upgrades.

-- Loss of control over a participant identity implies loss of control over the coin balances for all parties hosted under that identity.
+- Loss of control over a participant namespace implies loss of control over the coin balances for all parties hosted under that namespace.
-  On a network level, loss of a participant identity constitutes an SV failure and reduces the overall fault tolerance buffer, until the respective SV is offboarded from the SVC.
+  On a network level, loss of a participant namespace constitutes an SV failure and reduces the overall fault tolerance buffer, until the respective SV is offboarded from the SVC.

 CometBFT node identities